Kaholo/kaholo-plugin-google-gcloud-cli/README.md

 The absolute path in this case would be `/twiddlebug/workspace/myproject`.
 You could also leave Working Directory empty and descend into `myproject` using the Maven Command... `mvn package -f myproject/pom.xml`.

+### Parameter: Custom Docker Image
+In some circumstances a docker image other than the default `maven` one might be needed, for example if using Maven to run automated Selenium testing one may choose to use `markhobson/maven-chrome:jdk-8` instead.
+If that is the case provide the docker image here using the same `registryURL:port:repository:tag` notation one uses with command `docker pull`.
+Not every image is assured to work, but a suitable image is probably available for most use cases.
+If you must build a custom image from a `Dockerfile`, use the [Docker Plugin](https://github.com/Kaholo/kaholo-plugin-docker/releases) with method "Build Image".
+To get the most recently available maven image use `maven:latest`.
+To make the plugin use a specific image by default, change the value for `MAVEN_DOCKER_IMAGE` in consts.json and re-install the plugin.

 ### Parameter: Environment Variables
 This parameter is a one-per-line KEY=VALUE list of environment variables that will be set in the environment where the Maven Command runs.
 For example: